rceuls/schorremorrie-hugo/content/classes/necromancer.md

 - If you are dead, your undead followers have as much HP as you have wounds.

 ### Undeath
 You no longer die when you reach your Wound limit.
-Instead you lose a limb every time you would die.
+Instead, you lose a limb every time you would die.
 Consider finding spare limbs or new bodies.

 ## Spells